 SCOPE OF STUDY

-This project’s scope will utilize a heart rate sensor to detect heart pulses, an infrared thermometer to measure the temperature, an accelerometer sensor to measure the impact in 3D, a gyroscope to detect a person’s inclination angle, a GPS module that gives the location of a given worker and a GSM module that will aid in communication.
+This project’s scope utilized a heart rate sensor to detect heart pulses, an infrared thermometer to measure the temperature, an accelerometer sensor to measure the impact in 3D, a gyroscope to detect a person’s inclination angle, a GPS module that gives the location of a given worker and a GSM module that will aid in communication.
 Overall, the wireless communication will alert the given parties (worker, supervisor and the emergency health care team) in case any values detected by the sensors go above or below the set threshold values.
 This project will not involve creating a web-based user interface.

+This project is limited to use of 3 sensors and a wireless communication system.
+It has an SMS based interface.

 CHAPTER TWO